 Gorakhpur railway station

 The platform at Gorakhpur is the longest platform in the world.
 From Gorakhpur, the cheapest way to reach Sonauli border is to catch a local to Nautanwa and then a shared auto to Sonauli.
-Sonauli is India/Nepal border crossing.
+Sonauli is the India/Nepal border crossing.
 After crossing the border, firstly we exchanged our INR to NPR and then took a taxi to reach Kathmandu.
 It’s about 4-5 hour drive from the border.

 Sanouli border crossing